rodrigoronner/federated-recommender-education/README.md

 pip install -r requirements.txt
 ```

 Tested with Python 3.10.
-GPU (CUDA) is supported but not required for training.
+GPU (CUDA) support is optional for training.

 ---